 4- Put the screw back into the hardware so the hoops are secure but not too tight to avoid cracking the wooden hoops.

 Seriously easy, right?

 A few tips while creating your own hoop spheres…

-- If you encounter a little gap like I did on one side simply squeeze a small amount of Elmers ProBond Advance in between the gap then wrap a 2″ strip of Elmers Clamp Tape until dry and those pieces are stuck firmly together.
+- If you encounter a little gap like I did on one side simply squeeze a small amount of Elmers ProBond Advance (or wood glue) in between the gap then wrap a 2″ strip of Elmers Clamp Tape until dry and those pieces are stuck firmly together.
+Wipe excess glue immediately.

 However you stage these cute spheres, they’re sure easy on the wallet and add a bit of elegance to the space!